sanity-io/embeddings-index-ui/README.md

 })
 ```

-Setting `options.embeddings.indexName` on a reference field will allow enabled searching into the named index.
+Setting `options.embedembeddingsIndexdings.indexName` on a reference field will allow enabled searching into the named index.

 This will add a "search mode" toggle button to the field.